o2r-project/erc-spec/docs/spec/index.md

 The key words "unspecified", "undefined", and "implementation-defined" are to be interpreted as described in the [rationale for the C99 standard][c99-unspecified].

-## Purpose
+## Purpose and context

 This specification defines a structure to carry and execute a computational scientific analyses (cf. [computational science](https://en.wikipedia.org/wiki/Computational_science)).
 It carries technical and conceptual details on how to implement the reproducibility specifications and is as such most suitables for developers.
 Authors may feel more comfortable with the reference implementation of the ERC and the manual provided in the user guide.

-These analyses typically comprise a workspace on a researcher's computer, which comprises _data_, _code_, third party software or libraries, and outputs such as plots.
+These analyses typically comprise a workspace on a researcher's computer, that contains _data_, _code_, third party software or libraries, and outputs research results such as plots.
-Code and libraries are required in executable form to re-do an analysis.
+Code and libraries are required in executable form to re-do a specific analysis.
-Research is only put into a context by a _textual_ publication, which is published in [scholarly communication](https://en.wikipedia.org/wiki/Scholarly_communication).
+Research is only put into a context by a _textual_ publication, a research paper, which is published in [scholarly communication](https://en.wikipedia.org/wiki/Scholarly_communication).
 The text comes in two forms: one that is machine readable, and another one that is suitable for being read by humans.
-The latter is often derived, or "rendered", from the former and can be static, visual, or even interactive.
+The latter is often derived, or "rendered" from the former and can be static, visual, or even interactive following a trend towards more interactivity between reader and scientific publication.

-Putting all of this elements in a self-contained bundle allows understanding, reproducing, transferring, archiving, and validating computational research.
+Putting all of these elements in a self-contained bundle allows examining, reproducing, transferring, archiving, and formal validation of computational research results.
-The ERC specification defines metadata and file structures to support these actions.
+The ERC specification also defines metadata and file structures to support these actions.

 ## Fundamental design concepts